projectriff/projectriff.io/_posts/2018-07-24-announcing-riff-0-1-0-on-Knative.md

 permalink: /blog/announcing-riff-0-1-0-on-Knative/
 ---

 We are excited to announce that the riff team has re-architected the riff core, bringing essential aspects of riff to Knative.
-This is the first release of riff on Knative
+This is the first release of riff on Knative.

-[Knative](https://github.com/knative/docs) is a new open source project recently announced at [Google Cloud Next '18](https://cloud.withgoogle.com/next18).
+[Knative](https://github.com/knative/docs) is a new open source project announced at [Google Cloud Next '18](https://cloud.withgoogle.com/next18).

-Knative provides Kubernetes-native APIs for deploying serverless-style functions, applications, and containers to an auto-scaling runtime.
+Knative provides Kubernetes-native APIs for deploying serverless-style functions, applications, and containers.

-## riff CLI will install Knative
+## The riff CLI will install Knative

-Please follow one of our new getting started guides to download the latest riff CLI and install Knative onto a Kubernetes cluster.
+Please follow one of our new [getting started](/docs/) guides to download the latest riff CLI and install Knative onto a Kubernetes cluster.
 We currently support GKE and minikube.

-## Functions build on riff Invokers, run on Knative
+## Functions build on riff Invokers and run on Knative

-The riff CLI creates functions using a Knative [build](https://github.com/knative/build) template based on [Kaniko](https://github.com/GoogleContainerTools/kaniko), to build container images from function source code.
+The riff CLI creates functions using a Knative [build](https://github.com/knative/build) template based on [Kaniko](https://github.com/GoogleContainerTools/kaniko).

 Once built, the Functions are deployed and run as Knative [Services](https://github.com/knative/serving/blob/master/docs/spec/overview.md#resource-types) with support for autoscaling, revisions, and traffic routing.

-The getting started guides provide step by step instructions to create a sample function.
+The getting started guides provide step by step instructions to create a sample function based on a riff invoker.

 ## Buses, Channels, Subscriptions